Aser97/Blog/_posts/2024-10-02-chess-olympiad.markdown

 author: Boammani Aser Lompo
 categories: jekyll update
 permalink: /chess-olympiad/
+image: /assets/Olympiads/winners.jpg
 ---
+This year, I had the immense privilege of representing Burkina Faso in the 45th International Chess Olympiad.

 The Chess Olympiad is the biggest event in the chess world.
 Every two years, all 198 member nations of the International Chess Federation (FIDE) gather for a team vs. team competition to crown the strongest chess nation.

-This year, I had the immense privilege of representing Burkina Faso in our country’s very first participation.

 {% include gallery.html id="olympiad-gallery-1" thumb_width="260" %}